Kroc/DOOM-Crusher/README.md

 * [Pngcrush][4]
 * [DeflOpt][5] (binary included due to original website going offline)

-WAD files are first optimized by [WADPTR][6]:
+WAD files are first optimized by [WADptr][6]:

-> WADPTR uses three separate methods to compress WAD files: lump merging, graphic squashing and side-def packing.
+> WADptr uses three separate methods to compress WAD files: lump merging, graphic squashing and side-def packing.
 These actually all work in quite similar ways.
 As well as compressing WADs, it also removes unused data in WADs (information that exists but is not part of any lump) and removes unused side-defs (side-defs that exist but are not bound to any line-def).

 Side-def packing is not used by DOOM-Crusher due to graphical glitches that may occur in certain WADs.
 WADs are then scanned for PNG and JPEG lumps and optimized as above.